mrdaniellewis/node-console-style/README.md

 console.log( style.bold.underline.red('Hello world') );
 ```

-The arguments are passed though [`util.format`](http://nodejs.org/api/util.html#util_util_format_format).
-This means objects will be inspected, and
-placeholders can be used.
+The arguments applied to the style are passed to [`util.format`](http://nodejs.org/api/util.html#util_util_format_format).
+This means objects will be inspected, and placeholders can be used.

 ```js
 // Alternative syntax
 console.log( style( 'Hello world',  [ 'bold', 'underline', 'red' ] ) );
 ```

-This syntax does not pass the argument through util.format.
+This syntax does not use `util.format`.

 ## Options

 See http://en.wikipedia.org/wiki/ANSI_colors#Colors

 * bold
-* italic _not widely supported_
+* italic - _not widely supported_
 * underline
 * inverse
-* strikethough _not widely supported_
+* strikethough - _not widely supported_
 * white
 * black
 * blue